Education in Nigeria: Tertiary education

-First year entry requirements into most universities in Nigeria include: Minimum of SSCE/GCE Ordinary Level Credits at maximum of two sittings; Minimum cut-off marks score in Joint Admissions and Matriculation Board (JAMB) entrance examination of 180 and above out of a maximum of 400 marks are required.
+First-year entry requirements for most universities in Nigeria include: a minimum of SSCE/GCE Ordinary Level Credits, with a maximum of two sittings; and a minimum cut-off mark score in the Joint Admissions and Matriculation Board (JAMB) entrance examination of 180 out of 400.
 Candidates with minimum of Merit Pass in National Certificate of Education (NCE), National Diploma (ND) and other Advanced Level Certificates minimum qualifications with minimum of 5 O/L Credits are given direct entry admission into the appropriate undergraduate degree programs.

 Students with required documents typically enter university from age 17-18 onwards and study for an academic degree.
 Historically, universities are divided into several tiers.

-First generation universities
+First-generation universities

 The history of university education in Nigeria can be traced to the Elliot Commission of 1943, which culminated in the establishment of University College, Ibadan in 1948.

 Five of these universities were established between 1948 and 1965, following the recommendation of the Ashby Commission set up by the British Colonial Government to study the necessity of university education for Nigeria.
 These universities are fully funded by the federal government.
 They were established primarily to meet a need for qualified personnel in Nigeria and to set basic standards for university education.
-These universities have continued to play their roles for the production of qualified personnel and the provision of standards, which have helped to guide the subsequent establishments of other generations of universities in Nigeria.
+These universities have continued to play their roles in the production of qualified personnel and the provision of standards, which have helped to guide the subsequent establishments of other generations of universities in Nigeria.
 Universities in this tier are the following: